LEED Certification at Franklin Woods

 FWCH highlights for LEED include:

-- Exemplary Performance for Open Space – Ballad Health has set aside more than 40 percent of the project site as Open Space for the life of the building.
+- Exemplary Performance for Open Space – Mountain States Health Alliance has set aside more than 40 percent of the project site as Open Space for the life of the building.

 - Water-Efficient Landscaping – Franklin Woods Community Hospital is able to demonstrate an 88 percent savings over a traditional landscape design for the Johnson City area through the use of high-efficiency irrigation and low-water plants.